Tech Tip #73: 3 Ways to Make Your Twin Disc, Rockford, NACD or WPT Power PTO Clutch Last Longer

 Other PTO Tech Tips include

-Experiencing short pilot bearing life in your Rockford or Twin Disc® clutch?
+Experiencing short pilot bearing life in your NACD®, Rockford™, Twin Disc®, or WPT Power® clutch?
 Most of the time problems with pilot and other bearings can be traced back to three causes.

-1. Bell housing misalignment.
-The bell housing (for a quick overview of how to identify your bell housing size see Tech Tip #41: SAE Bell Housings Made Easy!) connects your Twin Disc or Rockford PTO to the engine.
-If the bell housing isn’t square on the back of the engine block and in line with the crankshaft, your PTO input shaft will twist in the flywheel and the pilot bearing won’t last.
-(For a quick tip on how to remove a troublesome PTO pilot bearing see Tech Tip #67: How to Remove a Troublesome Pilot Bearing (Part 1)).
-Dr. Diesel™ suggests that you use a dial indicator to ensure that the center bore of the bell housing is concentric with the engine and correctly aligned.
+1. Bell housing misalignment. – The bell housing connects your PTO to the engine (for a quick overview of how to identify your bell housing size see Tech Tip #41: SAE Bell Housings Made Easy!).
+If the bell housing isn’t square on the back of the engine block an, the centerline of the PTO output shaft won’t be aligned with the centerline of the crankshaft putting excess, mis-aligned force on the PTO and pilot bearing leading to premature wear on both the pilot bearing and the PTO.
+For a quick tip on how to remove a troublesome PTO pilot bearing see Tech Tip #67: How to Remove a Troublesome Pilot BearingFoley Engines suggests that you use a dial indicator to ensure that the center bore of the bell housing is concentric with the engine and correctly aligned.

-Manufacturers names, symbols and numbers are for reference purposes only and do not imply manufacturing origin.
+Manufacturer’s names, symbols, and numbers are for reference purposes only and do not imply manufacturing origin.

 Share

-Written by Dr. Diesel
+Written by Foley Engines

 ×